team-charls/charls/doc/style_and_design.md

 ### Template: class vs typename

-The typename keyword is the prefered keyword to "mark" template variables.
+The typename keyword is the preferred keyword to "mark" template variables.

 ### Prevent header file double include